 - Eat a balanced diet and take vitamins containing biotin.

 Finally, to maintain your healthy fingernails over time, ask your doctor to take a look at them during your next checkup.

 "Just like the eyes are the window to the soul, so are the nails," says Tamara Lior, MD, a dermatologist with Cleveland Clinic Florida.
-Lior says she once convinced a patient to have his lungs checked after noticing a bluish tint to his nails, a sign that he wasn't getting enough oxygen.
-Sure enough, he had fluid in his lungs.
+Lior says she once convinced a patient to have their lungs checked after noticing a bluish tint to their nails, a sign that they weren't getting enough oxygen.
+Sure enough, they had fluid in their lungs.

 Warning signs for many other conditions, from hepatitis to heart disease, may also appear when previously healthy fingernails undergo changes, according to Joshua Fox, MD, director of Advanced Dermatology and spokesman for the American Academy of Dermatology.
 "Changes in the nails can be a sign of a local disease like a fungus infection or a sign of a systemic disease like lupus or anemia," Fox tells WebMD.

 An iron deficiency can cause the nail bed to be thin and concave and have raised ridges.

 While most of Fox's patients don't come in to report nail problems, he routinely checks patients to make sure they have healthy fingernails.
 "The nails offer many little clues to what's going on inside you.
 Lupus patients get quirky, angular blood vessels in their nail folds.
 Psoriasis starts in the nails up to 10% of the time" and causes splitting and pitting of the nail bed.